CSS-Windows/WindowsDiag/UEX/WMI/Readme.md

 - The listing of files in the WBEM folder and subfolders
 - The export of the WMI-Activity logs in text format
 - The export of the Application, System and WMI-Activity/Operational log
-- The export of the WMI and OLE registry keys
+- The export of the WMI, RPC and OLE registry keys
 - The COM Security configuration
 - The export of the WMIPrvSE AppID registry keys
-- The content of the Autorecover MOFs registry value
+- The content of the HKLM:\SOFTWARE\Microsoft\Wbem\CIMOM\Autorecover MOFs registry value
 - The ipconfig /all and netstat -anob​ output
 - The list of installed hotfixes
 - The configuration details for the WinMgmt​ service